arPotx/arPotx/README.md

 ### A little about me... <img src="media.giphy.com/media/QDjpIL6oNCVZ4qzGs7/giphy.gif" width="50">

-I'm an Student🎓.
 I'm very interessed in **Tech & Cyber Security 💻** and love geography and the universe.
 I also love gaming like Counter Strike 2 and Escape from Tarkov<br/><br/>
 [![](https://visitcount.itsvg.in/api?id=arPotx&icon=7&color=1)](https://arpotx.netlify.app)

 ## ⚡️ A Few Quick Facts